|

 PRODUCT INFORMATION & SPECIFICATIONS

-I'm testing two things: a kit (Ref: 1701-kit) which include an outdoor journal (ref 1701), a cordura cover (ref C1700) and an All-Weather pen (ref 97) the outdoor journal (ref 1773)
+a kit (Ref: 1701-kit) which includes an outdoor journal (ref 1701), a cordura cover (ref C1700) and an All-Weather pen (ref 97)

 INITIAL IMPRESSIONS

 The cordura cover is about 6.5 in (16.5 cm) tall and 5 in (12.7 cm) wide.
-The color is a greenish tan it has a flap that closes with a plastic fastener (see picture).
+The color is a greenish tan.
+It has a flap that closes with a plastic fastener (see picture).
 Inside there are two pockets.
-The main one for the note book and the second pocket in front has an elastic band sewn that allows to hold two pens and something bigger if needed.
+The main one for the note book and the second pocket in front has an elastic band sewn that allows it to hold two pens and something bigger if needed.
 The cover has two loops on the back to hold the pouch on a belt.

 The second journal is 7 in (17.78 cm) tall and 4.5 in (11.5 cm) wide.
 The spirals are on the left side.
 Same yellow cover and back without the rulers though.
 The first page is different with a space for Name, Address, Phone, and Project.
-The second page is the "Contents" page where you can write a page number, reference and date.
+The second page is the "Contents" page where I can write a page number, reference and date.

 TRYING IT OUT